ntnon/FIND-A-PEP/README.md

 # Booting the project
 clone the project and launch from installation folder using 'npm install' then 'npm run start'

-~~or use the link: https://anton-lr.github.io/kyc/~~ news API disables browser-called fetch requests, therefore this project has been taken offline, until further notice
+~~or use the link: https://anton-lr.github.io/kyc/~~ news API disables browser-called fetch requests, therefore this project has been taken offline, until further notice, but can still be utilized by installing on your own computer

 # How to use